StrawberrysAdvanture/dd/README.md

 Right now it is just a messy repo and I am working on putting everything together.

 updates: Done with debugging.
 Environment file has been uploaded

+Important!!!
+Current environment is not compatible with Python12.
+Python10 is recommended

+Please download Torch 2.60 + cuda 12.4.
+This is not included in the requirements.txt file